tjbalzer/clab-aoscx-labs/01_layer_2/03_deploying_mstp/README.md

 As shown above by manipulating the path cost the behavior of the ports roles were changed.

 > [!NOTE] Default cost is calculated based on port link speed for the Aruba CX OVA the ports simulate 1GbEs and are set to 20,000.
-Please refer to Layer 2 birding guide to get the path cost for various speed ports.
+Please refer to Layer 2 bridging guide to get the path cost for various speed ports.

 ### Task 5: MSTP Timers and Tuning